davewhiteland/compsci-superbasics/DEVELOPMENT.md

 * Find the topic subdirectory in the `collections` directory: it will be something like `_animals/`.

-* Make a new markdown file: `yak-shaving.md`.
+* Make a new markdown file: `yak-shaving.md` inside that `_animals` subdirectory.
 The filename you choose will be in the (public, obviously) URL.

 * Make sure that file has this _front matter_ at the very top of the file, including the triple-hyphens, otherwise it will not be processed by Jekyll: